Last Updated on May 31, 2023

 What Is the F-1 Student Visa Program?

-The F-1 Student Visa Program gives foreign nationals the opportunity to live in the U.S. while they are enrolled full-time as students in an academic program at a U.S. college or university.
+The F-1 Student Visa Program allows foreign nationals to live in the U.S. while they are enrolled full-time in an academic program at a U.S. college or university.

-Students can seek employment while they are in the U.S. on an F-1 visa, but there are certain limitations and timeframes that must be observed.
+Students can seek employment while in the U.S. on an F-1 visa, but certain limitations and timeframes must be observed.

 What Are the Advantages of the F-1 Visa for Employers?